 From Devonport, we decided to take a long-winded detour to the Coromandel Peninsula before reaching our next destination.
 You can head to the one of Coromandel Peninsula’s famous beaches for the afternoon or spend time at Cathedral Cove (the beach is a 40 minute walk from the entrance).
 We got a bit of a crappy weather (read thunderstorms) so did not drive much further to Coromandel, and instead reached our friend’s house in Rotorua.

 Rotorua is renowned for its geothermal activity and intense egg-like sulphur smell (no kidding, the town really stinks).
-Rotorua also has several activities for the adrenaline junkies and is the spot to hit if you will only be visiting North Island on your trip.
+Rotorua also has several activities for adrenaline junkies and is the spot to hit if you will only be visiting North Island on your trip.

 The next day, was an action packed one, beginning with the two-hour Hobbiton Movie set tour.
 The movie, The Lord of the Rings, is what put New Zealand out there on every traveller’s list.
 When Peter Jackson spotted the Alexander Farm during an aerial search of the North Island, New Zealand, he knew he had found the perfect location to bring The Lord Of The Rings to life.
 Hobbiton now stands as a major tourist attraction, open to visitors for tours.